Labuan: Government

 Labuan is one of the Malaysian federal government territories.
 The island is administered by the federal government through the Department of Federal Territories, a department under the Prime Minister's Department (Malaysia).
 Labuan Corporation is the municipal government for the island and is headed by a chairman who is responsible for the development and administration of the island.
 Labuan has one representative in each of the Lower and Upper Houses of Parliament.
 Typically, the current member of the parliament of Labuan will be appointed to become chairman of Labuan Corporation.

-The island is represented in the lower house of parliament by MP Suhaili Abdul Rahman of PN and in the upper house by Senator Anifah Aman of Parti Cinta Sabah, making him the first non-Labuan resident senator.
+The island is represented in the lower house of parliament by MP Suhaili Abdul Rahman of PN (opposition) and in the upper house by Mohd Husni bin Mohamad Salleh.

 Below is the list of administrators of Labuan Corporation from 2001 to the current date: